The Fukushima Diamond Route

 Tsuruga Castle, also referred to as Wakamatsu Castle, has been rebuilt several times over the almost 700 years since it was first constructed by the feudal lord Ashina Naomori (1323-1391).

 The concept of the Diamond Route was created to encourage foreign tourists to explore Japan outside the well-trodden “Golden Route” connecting Tokyo, Kyoto and Osaka.
-What the Diamond Route lacks in the pizzazz and nightlife of the big cities, it more than makes up for with natural beauty, outdoor activities and cultural traditions.
+What the Diamond Route lacks in the pizzazz and nightlife of the big cities.
+It more than makes up for with natural beauty, outdoor activities and cultural traditions.

 Fukushima diamond route metropolis japan